Breaking bad degeneracies with Love relations: Improving gravitational-wave measurements through universal relations: Conclusions

-Our approach uses the binary Love relations as a substitute for the NS EoS to implement the $\lambdatilde(M)$ function.
-This strategy is advantageous because there are currently many possible EoSs that are consistent with observations, and the binary Love relations offer a tractable representation for all of them.
-However, if/when the EoS is better determined, one may use the selected EoS to directly construct $\lambdatilde(M)$, and one should then expect similar improvements in parameter estimation as those presented in this work.
+Our approach uses the binary Love relations as a substitute for the NS EOS to implement the $\lambdatilde(M)$ function.
+This strategy is advantageous, because there are currently many possible EOSs that are consistent with observations, and the binary Love relations offer a tractable representation for all of them.
+However, if and when the EOS is better determined, one may use the selected EOS to directly construct $\lambdatilde(M)$, and one should then expect similar improvements in parameter estimation as those presented in this work.
+We also note that the binary Love relations will lose universality if strong phase transitions are considered~\cite{Tan:2021nat,Carson:2019rjx}.
+However, the existence of these phase transitions in NSs is still under investigation, and a discussion incorporatinng phase transitions is beyond the scope of this work.